prismicio/prismic-react/UPDATE-FROM-V0.md

 If you've been using prismic-reactjs before V1, here is a simple guide to update your code base ✌️

-## 1. Replace your calls to render and asText
+## 1. Replace your calls to render

-Our library now exposes a RichText component that you should use in place of your `render` and `asText` calls:
+Our library now exposes a RichText component that you should use in place of your `render` calls:

 #### Before:
 ```javascript